SpanningCloudApps/SB365-Powershell/docs/Get-SpanningUser.md

 ```

 ### -UserType
-This parameter filters to specific user types from the set All, Admins, NonAdmins, Assigned, Unassigned.
+This parameter filters to specific user types from the set All, Admins, NonAdmins, Assigned, Unassigned, Deleted (from Active Directory), NotDeleted.

 ```yaml
 Type: String